58 Things To Pack In Hospital Bag For A C-Section

 The number of maternity pads needed after a C-section can vary depending on an individual’s blood flow.
 However, having a minimum of 20 maternity pads with you during your hospital stay after a C-section is generally recommended.

 Categorize things according to your necessities and requirements while you are packing your hospital bag for a C-section delivery.
 It is advised to carry enough comfortable outfits that you can change as the time of discharge after a C-section might differ from that of a normal delivery.
 Make a list with your partner, who can carry all the essential documents and things you will need for the baby.
-It is better to keep your bag ready well before your last week of pregnancy as it takes off the load for an additional job and will help during an emergency run.
+It is better to keep your bag ready in the third trimester, well before your last week of pregnancy, as it takes off the load for an additional job and will help during an emergency run.

 Key Pointers